Red-Bellied Black Snake

 The Red-bellied Black snake (Pseudechis porphyriacus) is one of Australia’s best-known snakes, and is very common in urban areas along the eastern coast of Australia.
-Although a Red-bellied Black snake is venomous and capable of causing significant illness, a bite is not generally fatal.
+Although a Red-bellied Black snake is venomous and capable of causing significant envenomation no record exists for a bite from this species resulting in death.

 The Red-bellied Black Snake is glossy black on top and red, crimson or pink in colour on the lower sides and belly.
 The snout is often a lighter brown colour.
 It is a relatively large species of snake reaching up to two metres in length, although an average sized specimen would be closer to 1.4 m.
 Juveniles look similar to the less dangerous Eastern Small-eyed snake and can be easily confused.

 The Red-bellied Black snake is most active by day.
-When not hunting or basking it lives beneath timber, rocks, rubbish, and down holes or burrows.
-Although, not an aggressive species, when provoked it will recoil into its striking stance as a threat.
-It will try to escape at the first opportunity.
+When not hunting or basking it lives beneath timber, rocks, rubbish, within holes or burrows.
+Although regarded as a generally placid species, when provoked it will recoil into its striking stance as a threat.
+It will try to escape at the first opportunity to avoid confrontation.

-The Red-bellied Black Snake’s diet consists primarily of frogs, but they also prey on reptiles and small mammals.
+The Red-bellied Black Snake’s diet consists of frogs, reptiles and small mammals.
 They will eat other snakes, including those of its own species.

 Distribution and Habitat